SUDS Review: The Year My Voice Broke - Honi Soit

 Davies and Stafford should be proud of themselves and their team for creating such a painfully raw production that captures the awkwardness and difficulty of being young.
 Closing night is Saturday 21 May.

 The delay of its opening night did not reduce the energy of SUDS’ latest production, The Year My Voice Broke.
 The play is a coming of age story set in 1960s rural NSW that depicts the trials and tribulations of growing up, directed by Haddie Davies and produced by 2021 SUDS President, Alice Stafford.
-Dramaturg and SUDS veteran Isla Mowbray smoothly transforms this classic film to a play format, with themes highlighting the importance of self-determination around pregnancy, miscarriage, abortion, and sexual freedom – freedoms which were restricted in the mid-twentieth century and continue to be withheld and threatened around the world.
+Davies smoothly transforms this classic film to a play format, with themes highlighting the importance of self-determination around pregnancy, miscarriage, abortion, and sexual freedom – freedoms which were restricted in the mid-twentieth century and continue to be withheld and threatened around the world.

 Divided into short scenes, the play introduces us to Joshua Di Mattina-Beven’s character Danny, an awkward 15-year-old narrator besotted with his 16-year-old friend, Ruby Zupp’s Freya.
 Freya is the play’s main character; we watch her fall in love, find out about her past, and make decisions for her future.
 Hayden Cotter plays Trevor, Freya’s love interest and an alleged criminal.
 SUDS’ publicity officer Jim Bradshaw plays Jonah, a train track operator and novelist with a perpetual work-in-progress.
 A mixture of new and familiar SUDS faces filled the ensemble, including Sophie Newby (Mrs Embling / Gail), Sam Hill-Wade (Mr Embling / Tony), Mali Lung (Mrs Olson / Lisa), and Michael Sebastian (Sergeant Pierce / Barry).